iotboxdeveloper/iotbox/README.md

 # Obtaining evaluation results (Table II, III)

-This is the heart of our findings.
+These are the key findings.
 To quickly reproduce the results in the paper, run `sh test.sh`.
 This will produce all the numbers required to check the results in Table II and III.